 In sum – I found this book to be very well written, very carefully researched and totally fascinating on a subject that I most likely would have never read about, had my son not heard of the book and insisted I buy it.
 Mind you, it is slightly biased on the pro-Israel side with a touch of a left-wing slant.
 Nevertheless, for a non-fiction book on business, this reads more like the history of Ian Fleming’s development of gadgets invented by “Q,” with some scintillating episodes that any ‘double-oh’ agent would have been proud to have been a part of.
 Furthermore, at only 256 pages, it’s not a long read, either.
 This is one book on spying that doesn’t, and shouldn’t be kept a secret – four out of five stars and highly recommended!
 (By the way, for the first time I’ve found the preface and acknowledgments to be equally as fascinating as the body of the book.
 What’s more, the end-notes are just as interesting.)

-Spies, Inc. by Stacy Perman is available from Amazon, Barnes & Noble, The Book Depository, eBooks.com, Kobo (Walmart) eBooks, as an iBook from iTunes, new or used from Alibris or Better World Books, or from an IndieBound store near you.
+Spies, Inc. by Stacy Perman is available (via these affiliate links) from Amazon, The Book Depository, eBooks.com, Kobo (Walmart) eBooks, as an iBook from iTunes, new or used from Alibris or Better World Books, or from an IndieBound store near you.
 This is a revised version of a review that originally appeared on the now defunct consumer review sites Dooyoo and Ciao under my username TheChocolateLady, as well as Yahoo!
 Contributor Network (aka Associated Content).